All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 Mt.
 Circeo was chosen by Marcus Aurelius Lepidus for his golden retirement when Augustus forced him to give up his political role.

 Gregorovius would have liked to reach the northern side of Mt.
 Circeo by walking along the coast, but he had to give up because the path was too narrow and there were some high rocks to climb.
-It was a great disappointment to him and a sign of age; in other accounts he had written in his early thirties he had let his readers understand he had "an agile foot" and a strong build which allowed him to take long walks and rides and running from Norma down to Ninfa on a straight line.
+It was a great disappointment to him and a sign of age; in other accounts he had written in his early thirties he had let his readers understand he was "nimble of foot" and had a strong build which allowed him to take long walks and rides and running from Norba down to Ninfa on a straight line.

 Gregorovius was a man of 52 at the time of this account and he was about to leave Rome for Munich where he had accepted a position at the local university.
 Two years earlier in 1871 he had published the last tome of The History of Rome in the Middle Ages which made him an acclaimed historian; in 1872 the City of Rome decided to publish an Italian translation of Gregorovius' work; this irritated the Catholic Church, because the portraits of many popes made by Gregorovius were anything but flattering, and The History of Rome was included in the Index Librorum Prohibitorum, the list of publications prohibited by the Catholic Church.